jaredbach/example-dbt-code/README.md

 # Example DBT Code
-This repository contains example dbt code that I wrote when I worked on the Kamala Harris campaign's data team in 2024 in Pennsylvania for a rejected ballot dashboard I built in Hex.
-All proportietry information has been omitted.
+This repository contains example dbt code for a rejected ballot dashboard that I built in Hex during my time on the Kamala Harris campaign's data team in 2024 in Pennsylvania.
+All proportietry and senstivie information has been omitted before publishing.